M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

   configuration structure if needed.

 - _./components_ file contain app's solutions by self contained components with

+  - _entity_ file for TypeORM entities, representing app's data, using (\*.entity.ts) naming convention for each one.

   - _service_ file for communicating(read/write) to our database, and make operations on data if needed, then return the data for _./controllers_,